LeBron's triple-double powers Lakers past Nuggets, 114-93 - WTMJ

 Nikola Jokic managed just 13 points and 10 rebounds after getting 47 points and 12 boards Sunday in the Nuggets’ most recent outing against Utah.

+“Offensively, we just didn’t move the ball enough,” Murray said.
+“They just ran us in that second half — layups, dunks.”

-Denver took a 12-point lead into halftime with a 29-16 rebounding edge, but the Lakers closed the third quarter with a 15-0 run to take an eight-point lead.
+Denver took a 12-point lead into halftime with a 29-16 rebounding edge, but the Lakers closed the third quarter with a 15-0 run.

 TIP-INS